Programs and projects dedicated to enhancing campus and community safety.

 I encourage you to become familiar and involved in the efforts listed below.
 Our commitment to campus and public safety is more than a set of projects; it is a continuous effort.
 We will only succeed if all voices and perspectives are considered; I welcome your feedback, ideas, and suggestions.

 Vice Chancellor, Administration

-UC PRESIDENTIAL CAMPUS SAFETY PLAN
+UC COMMUNITY SAFETY PLAN

 In August, 2021, University of California President Dr. Michael V. Drake, issued a systemwide Presidential Campus Safety Plan to enhance public safety at all UC campuses and locations.
 It was developed with extensive input from Chancellors, systemwide safety symposia, and public comment sessions over the last year.
 The plan specifies that there is no higher priority for the University than the safety and security of students, faculty, staff, patients, and visitors.
-With that objective, the plan propose specific enhancements to policing and public safety all all UC locations.
+With that objective, the plan proposes specific enhancements to policing and public safety for all UC locations.